MicrosoftDocs/learn/learn-pr/azure/enable-single-sign-on/includes/3-exercise-add-application.md

 In this module, the **Azure AD SAML Toolkit** application represents the application that was requested by the team in the organization to help with company promotion.

 The administrator reviews the application for single sign-on support and if appropriate, adds it to the Azure AD tenant from the Azure AD application gallery.
-It is possible that not all applications that an organization uses are in the galley.
+It is possible that not all applications that an organization uses are in the gallery.
 This module focuses on one that is.

 The administrator then creates a user account in the Azure AD tenant and assigns it to the application to test single sign-on between the identity provider and the service provider.